 From futuristic art museums and galleries, elaborate shopping and some of the most delicious food in Asia, Seoul has become a popular destination for travelers all over the world.
 But to really get a feel for the true Seoul, we’ve created this guide that will have you wanting more from this megalopolis.

-One of the best parts about going to Asia is trying out the street food, however, sometimes our stomachs don’t always agree afterwards.
-Luckily, the street food in Seoul is safe to eat, and the best place to eat it is at Gwangang Market.
-Once you make your way here, make sure you don’t miss mouthwatering dishes such as gimbap (Korean-style sushi), haemul pajeon (seafood pancake, twigim (fried prawns, eggs and vegetables), and japchae (sweet-potato noodles).
+One of the best parts about going to Asia is trying out street food, however, sometimes our stomachs don’t always agree afterward.
+Luckily, the street food in Seoul is safe to eat, and the best place is at Gwangjang Market.
+Once you make your way here, make sure you don’t miss mouthwatering dishes such as gimbap (Korean-style sushi), haemul pajeon (seafood pancake, twigim (fried prawns, eggs and vegetables), and japchae (sweet potato noodles).